Nozbe/Michael.team/en/yt.md

 <div id="yt"></div>

-## Watch any YouTube video here, cookie free!
+## Watch any video here, cookie free!

 I created this because the experience of watching video on YouTube got worse.
 They show pop-ups, they track you and they tempt you to bindge-watch by suggesting lots of videos on the side.
 [Here's the full story behind this page][blog].

+This page solves most of these problems.
+It lets you embed *any YouTube video* easily and watch it without being tracked, with full screen and picture-in-picture support on iPads.

 ## Option 1.
 Just paste a YouTube URL link